How A Child Moves Through A Broken Immigration System

-García is one of several lawyers affiliated with the Texas Civil Rights Project who have offered legal assistance to detainees awaiting their fate at the local courthouse, after the Trump administration began implementing its zero-tolerance policy in April.
-The policy refers all illegal border crossings for criminal prosecution, including asylum seekers and regardless of whether crossers are traveling with children.
+García is one of several lawyers affiliated with the Texas Civil Rights Project who have offered legal assistance to detainees awaiting their fate at the local courthouse after the Trump administration began implementing its zero-tolerance policy in April.
+The policy refers to all illegal border crossings for a criminal prosecution, including asylum seekers and regardless of whether crossers are traveling with children.
 Since May, the government has separated 2,342 children from their families, according to the Department of Homeland Security, stoking widespread outrage as reports of the separations and photos of children sleeping in cages circulated on social media over the weekend.

 President Trump signed an executive order Wednesday that would keep children with their parents in detention indefinitely.
 In a conference call with reporters, Gene Hamilton, counselor to the attorney general, said the order is effective immediately.
 But that still leaves thousands of families waiting to be reunited.
 Asked what happens to the kids currently being held, Hamilton said, "I'm going to have to defer to the Department of Homeland Security and the Department of Health and Human Services as to the specific answer to that question."
 The Department of Health and Human Services did not respond to repeated requests for comment from WIRED.